 The officers of the board prepare the transforming company's plan for balancing assets and its inventory plan, the (opening) plan for balancing assets and the inventory plan for the legal successor company, the draft articles of association for the legal successor company, and draft settlement for any persons who do not wish to participate in the legal successor company.

 During the transformation, there may be new members (shareholders) joining, as well as members (shareholders) who do not wish to participate in the transformation.
 During settlement, remuneration for members separating from the company must be established in such a way that it is adjusted in line with the proportion of that member’s material contribution relative to the registered capital of the legal predecessor, unless the articles of association stipulate another method of settlement for the termination of membership.
 A member (shareholder) is entitled to the legal predecessor’s equity in the same proportion (modified by the difference in evaluation where necessary).

 Companies are obliged to have a statement published in the Companies' Gazette regarding the decision on transformation within 8 days of the decision, and the statement must be published in two consecutive issues.

 The final balance of assets must be prepared for both the legal predecessor and the legal successor companies as at the date of company registration or the date set for the transformation, within ninety days of registration of the company created by the transformation.

-Companies are obliged to report, among other things, the tax number of the legal predecessor to the tax authority, using the form drawn up for this purpose, within 15 days of the tax authority report.
+The reorganised economic organisations are obliged to report, among other things, the tax number of the legal predecessor to the tax authority, using the form drawn up for this purpose, within 15 days of the tax authority report.